-In some cases, a linear echo criss-crossing or dividing the aorta perpendicularly is highly diagnostic of an intimal flap as shown in short axis images in Figures 9 to 11.
+- a) Dilatation of one segment of the aorta - An abnormal linear intraluminal echo corresponding to the intimal flap [67],[68].
+There are 3 types of intimal flap were identified as shown in images in Figures 9 to 11.
 If a thrombus is detected, the intimal flap is immobile and an aortic wall thickness > 15 mm suggests dissection with thrombus in the false lumen.
 The intimal tear is usually > 5 mm, located at the level of ascending aorta in 60 to 65% of cases and this segment is more prone to rupture.
-The oscillating intimo-intimal flap always indicate an acute dissection without thrombosis of false lumen [69] and a parallel wall motion with absence of oscillating flap indicates a chronic dissection
+The oscillating intimo-intimal flap always indicate an acute dissection without thrombosis of false lumen [69] and a parallel wall motion with absence of oscillating flap indicates a chronic dissection [70].

-[70].
 The intimal flap, an anatomical marker of identifying the false lumen may appear as 'cobweb' or 'beak' appearance as shown in Figures 4 to 8 [71].
 In acute dissection, the false lumen is more often larger and it is smaller in chronic dissections.
-The intimal flap is usually thick, may be calcified, less mobile andfibrosed as in chronic dissection as shown in Figures 4 to 7 and 22.
+The intimal flap is usually thick, may be calcified, less mobile and fibrosed as in chronic dissection as shown in Figures 4 to 7 and 22.